LAVA-LAB/COOL-MC/README.md

 # COOL-MC LLM Verification
 Please install locally the Ollama tool (https://ollama.com/download).
-Then follow the README instructions to make the Docker running and execute bash/llm_experiments.sh to run the LLM verification experiments (uncomment the verification tasks).
+Then follow the README instructions to make the Docker running and execute bash examples/turn_based_llm_experiments.sh to run the LLM verification experiments (uncomment the verification tasks).

 # COOL-MC